hallvardnmbu/ecosystem/README.txt

 ------------------------------
 * Saving images whilst visualising is done a bit more elegantly than the example in the assignment.
 When saving an image, an (existing or nonexist) absolute/relative directory can be passed.
-This leads to the corresponding test of Hans Ekkehard Plesser's to fail.
+The images are stored within a subdirectory "images", to avoid clutter.

 * We have created a GUI which makes using the package more intuitive and simple to use.
 The GUI does however lack some of the features accessible through the command line interface, although